JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Louise.md

 These past weeks have made me look more around me.
 You can easily use objects differently if where it is intended for.
+A hacker is not only a person who uses computers to gain unauthorized access to data in a negative way. <-- prejudgement A hacker can also be positive active in the analogue world.

  END VIDEO: